REGENTS OPERA JUNE NEWSLETTER

 Simon Boccanegra - from our Friends at Midsummer Opera - THIS WEEKEND

-This Friday and Sunday, our friends at Midsummer Opera, with really quite a lot of Regents Opera alumni, are giving a fully staged concert performance of this marvellous piece.
+Tonight and Sunday, our friends at Midsummer Opera, with really quite a lot of Regents Opera alumni, are giving a fully staged concert performance of this marvellous piece.

 Their ticket link

 A date for your diaries, in case it wasn’t already there!
 SUNDAY 4th OCTOBER at 7pm at the Fairfield Halls in Croydon, we are giving a yet bigger version of our autumn symphonic concert.
 This year marks 50 years since Britten’s death, and we honour him with this concert.
-If you would like to be a singer in it, please email me.
-If you would like to be a string player in it, please email Alison.
-Tickets will go on sale this week from the Fairfield Halls website.

 Elektra, 1st November with New Palace Opera

-It’s in Blackheath Halls, and you can get tickets here.
+This will take place at Blackheath Halls, and you can get tickets here.

 That’s all for this very hot June day!
 Grateful thanks as ever to the team at Big Yellow Storage in Fulham.
 Thank you for looking after our stuff!